-Postmaster Louis DeJoy addresses House panel with agency in crisis
+DeJoy addresses House panel with agency in crisis; Biden said to nominate 3 Democrats to USPS board of governors

 He also suggested the plan will “require tough choices,” warning that “the single largest impediment to achieving a successful outcome is that stakeholders will support the abstract need for change, but will seek to avoid any change that impacts their particular interest.”

-Rep. Stephen Lynch, D-Mass. and one of the House’s longest-tenured Postal Service advocates, scolded House Republicans who objected to the results of the November election based on false theories about mail-in voting.
-Lynch also scolded DeJoy over proposed policies to slow mail delivery in his forthcoming strategic plan.
+Rep. Stephen Lynch, D-Mass. and one of the House’s longest-tenured Postal Service advocates, scolded House Republicans who objected to the results of the November election based on false theories about mail-in voting and DeJoy over proposed policies to slow mail delivery in his forthcoming strategic plan.

 Lynch, who during an August hearing on the Postal Service spent his full five-minute questioning period bellowing at DeJoy, used his time on Wednesday asking DeJoy and Postal Service board of governors chair Bloom if it was “unconscionable” that lawmakers would object to election results based on mail-in voting, a system that both witnesses had just spent time defending.